 Victoria Fast: The smart city promise rests on the idea that more and better information and communication technologies can make cities “smarter”, i.e. improve the efficiency and sustainability of cities, from the scale of the individual to large city-regions.
 However, many smart city technologies—Uber, Google Maps, and Yelp for example—inequitably serve society, and notably underserve people with disabilities.
 Drawing on research themes related to smart and socially just cities, spatial and open data infrastructure, and accessibility analytics, I investigate how smart spatial accessibility can enable more equitable access to digital mobility services.
 More broadly, it is important to ask: how can emerging technologies be leveraged to benefit all Canadians, including Canadians living with disabilities?

-Joanna Redden: Will argue that as governments make more use of big data systems and artificial intelligence there is need for greater transparency, accountability and means for citizen interventions.
-She will draw upon two ongoing research projects to make this case, the first investigates the Government of Canada’s uses of big data and the second is a transnational study of data harms.
+Joanna Redden: Argued that as governments make more use of big data systems and artificial intelligence there is need for greater transparency, accountability and means for citizen interventions.
+She drew upon two ongoing research projects to make this case, the first investigates the Government of Canada’s uses of big data and the second is a transnational study of data harms.

 Rob Feick: Big geodata, coupled with data-driven analysis, provide new methods for decision makers to understand community needs and for citizens to create spatial data by using participatory web apps and, indirectly, by interacting with each other (e.g. social media) and with urban sensor systems (e.g. transit smart cards).
 The emerging role of the citizen as a data producer has important implications for equity in community participation since only some interests and some areas are represented in these digital data traces.
 In this context, we need to ask: how can we apply these new data-driven analysis methods to community decision making in Canada, while safeguarding equity, well-being and individuals’ opportunities?